CahanLab/singleCellNet/README.md

 # singleCellNet

 ### Introduction
 SingleCellNet enables the classifcation of single cell RNA-Seq data across species and platforms.
-See [BioRxiv](https://www.biorxiv.org/content/early/2018/12/31/508085) for details.
+See our recent [publication](https://doi.org/10.1016/j.cels.2019.06.004) for more details.
+Additionally, we have a [vignette](https://pcahan1.github.io/singleCellNet/) to guide you through the steps as well.

 Here, we illustrate ...